The Languages Spoken in Japan: A Guide for Global Businesses

 As for modern Japanese, it uses many words from foreign languages and many Arabic and Chinese numerals.

-Around 125 million people speak Nihongo.
+Japanese is spoken by more than 125 million people, making it one of the world’s major languages and the primary language for business communication in Japan.
 Given this fact, necessitating standard Japanese could be your only way through the Japanese market since it’s the primary language for business communications.

 Regional Dialects: Variations of Japanese